“The Uncommitted Movement Is the Floor of What’s Possible”

 Leifer: October 7 changed a lot about American politics, especially progressive politics.
 It seems like, had the Gaza war not happened, there’d be a lot less progressive discontent with the Democratic Party.

 Shahid: There’s been a generational shift on Palestinian human rights, with those under the age of thirty largely having sympathies that lie with Palestinians under occupation.
 You can almost match that one-to-one with where that generation gets its news—from online sources, Instagram, TikTok—whereas those over thirty, whose sympathies tend to lie with the Israelis, get their news from broadcast and print sources.
 There was polling done in January that showed that half of people who voted for Biden believe that Israel has committed a genocide against Palestinians in Gaza.
-And there is only a handful of Democrats in Congress who share that opinion.
+And there are only a handful of Democrats in Congress who share that opinion.
 Public opinion doesn’t automatically translate into political representation—it has to be forged.
 And unfortunately, the movement infrastructure isn’t there yet.
 Justice Democrats had the ability to elect pro-Palestinian candidates indirectly.
-Palestinian rights wasn’t a major reason for challenging incumbents, but it was a part of our platform.
+Palestinian rights weren’t a major reason for challenging incumbents, but they were a part of our platform.
 Now a generational tide is shifting, and AIPAC is spending $100 million this year to slow that shift.

 Leifer: You were one of the organizers of the Uncommitted vote—to get people to write uncommitted on their ballots in the presidential primary to protest the U.S. government’s backing for Israel’s war.
 That produced roughly 700,000 primary votes.
 What did you discover about the task of translating protest to politics?